-OFF SERVICE RESIDENTS: Off service residents obtain the most benefit from the Otolaryngology rotation by actively participating in clinical patient and/or operative care; depending on specialty.

-The Chief Resident will be notified of the clinical assignments of off service residents and will organize the schedules accordingly.
+FAMILY MEDICINE RESIDENTS: Family Medicine residents obtain the most benefit from the Otolaryngology rotation by actively participating in clinical patient care.
+The Chief Resident will be notified of the clinical assignments of Family Practice residents and will organize the clinic schedules of Otolaryngology residents accordingly.